 Ingredient 3: VASOPRESSIN

-Changes in vasopressin post-orgasm might make women experience sexual activity as an emotional connection, vasopressin changes are much larger in men.
-Given that vasopressin promotes sleepiness, this may reflect the gender differences as, jokingly, men are more prone to doze off immediately after sex.
+As I said, even though some research suggests changes in vasopressin post-orgasm might make women experience the sexual activity as more of an emotional connection, vasopressin changes are much larger in men.
+Given that vasopressin promotes sleepiness, this may reflect gender differences as, jokingly, men are more prone to doze off immediately after sex.

 Ingredient 4: SEROTONIN

-So, low levels of serotonin are associated with increased libido, while increased serotonin levels are associated with reduced libido.
+So, low levels of serotonin are associated with increased libido, and vice versa.

 The only time serotonin is at its peak is during and after the climax.